gravitl/netmaker-docs/advanced-client-install.rst

 CLI
 ------------

 In its simplest form, the netclient can be treated as just a simple, manual, CLI tool, which a user can call to configure the machine.
-The cli can be compiled from source code to run on most systems, and has already been compiled for x86 and ARM architectures.
+The CLI can be compiled from source code to run on most systems and has already been compiled for x86 and ARM architectures.

-As a CLI, the netclient should function on any Linux or Unix based system that has the wireguard utility (callable with **wg**) installed.
+As a CLI, the netclient should function on any Linux or Unix-based system that has the wireguard utility (callable with **wg**) installed.

 Daemon
 ----------

 The netclient is intended to be run as a system daemon.
 This allows it to automatically retrieve and send updates.
 To do this, the netclient can install itself as a systemd service, or launchd/windows service for Mac or Windows.

-If running the netclient on non-systemd linux, it is recommended to manually configure the netclient as a daemon using whatever method is acceptable on the chosen operating system.
+If running the netclient on non-systemd Linux, it is recommended to manually configure the netclient as a daemon using whatever method is acceptable on the chosen operating system.

 Private DNS Management
 -----------------------

 To manage private DNS, the netclient relies on systemd-resolved (resolvectl).
 Absent this, it cannot set private DNS for the machine.

 A user may choose to manually set a private DNS nameserver of <netmaker server>:53.
-However, beware, as netmaker sets split dns, and the system must be configured properly.
+However, beware, as netmaker sets split DNS, the system must be configured properly.
 Otherwise, this nameserver may break your local DNS.

 Prerequisites
 =============